 If the customer refuses to pay for the engagement and you wish to pursue the debt then Sterling are able to collect in our Debt Recovery service on a commission only basis.

 See more about finding, preventing and collecting back door hire placements here.

 Where legal action is necessary to collect a debt Sterling will contact our client to discuss the merits and risks of such action and will only advise our client to take action if a positive cash outcome can be achieved.
 Our solicitor* has extensive experience in litigating on recruitment sector terms of business and therefore is able to analyse and put together a strong case efficiently.
 The strength of our submissions means the majority of cases are settled without going to court.

 Weaknesses in sales process or terms of business can create loopholes, allowing disreputable customers to avoid payment.
 Sterling can assist with a review of your terms of business, to tighten up your agreements to put you in best standing to achieve full payment, and by providing advice on process to ensure that your terms are incorporated correctly.

-*Sterling Debt Recovery uses an independent 3rd party solicitor.
+*Sterling Debt Recovery uses an independent 3rd party solicitor based in our office.